gcallanan/cal-mlir-dialect/README.md

     - Optionally update your PATH with the `build/bin` directory

 ### 3. GPU Support
 To enable lowering to MLIR dialects with GPU support, ensure that you install MLIR with GPU support by using the `--enable-gpu` flag in the [install_mlir.sh](./install_mlir.sh) script.
-For more details on using NVIDIA GPUs with MLIR refer to [README.md](./extras/using-nvidia-gpus/README.md) file in the [extras/using-nvidia-gpus](./extras/using-nvidia-gpus) directory.
+For more details on using NVIDIA GPUs with MLIR refer to the [README.md](./extras/using-nvidia-gpus/README.md) file in the [extras/using-nvidia-gpus](./extras/using-nvidia-gpus) directory.

-## Usage Examples:

-You should be able to run these examples from the top level directory in the repository after having followed the installation instructions.
+## Working with the Dialect

 ### 1. Convert CAL to LLVM